Why the window is shorter than you think

 Build your adaptation signature

-- Develop 3 pieces of genuinely original content — something with your specific experience, data, or point of view that no AI could produce without your input.
-These become your portfolio anchors.
+- Develop 3 pieces of genuinely original content with your specific experience or data that no AI could produce without your input.

 - Run one AI experiment with real stakes.
-A/B test an AI-drafted email against a fully human-written version.
-Publish an AI-assisted article and measure its performance against your baseline.
-Real data from real experiments is more valuable than any course.
+A/B test AI-drafted vs. human-written.
+Measure performance against your baseline.

 - Identify the one task type in your role where AI saves the most time.
-Calculate the hours saved per month.
-That number is the foundation of your internal business case for further AI adoption — and your negotiating position at performance review time.
+Calculate monthly hours saved.
+That’s your business case.

 - Document your workflow and share it with your team.
-Teaching others is the fastest way to solidify your own fluency.
+Teaching solidifies your own fluency.

-For a deeper look at which specific skills are in highest demand in 2026, our AI skills guide covers the full landscape.
-For context on how the job market is evolving, see will AI replace marketing jobs.
+For the full landscape of which AI skills are in highest demand: AI skills guide.
+For job market context: will AI replace marketing jobs.